MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 ![This diagram shows how hovering over a row on the results page displays the quick actions menu](media/quick-actions-diagram-1.gif "This diagram shows how hovering over a row on the results page displays the quick actions menu")

-## Use the previous relevance search experience
+## Use the old relevance search experience

-When your organization has relevance search enabled but your administrator hasn't turned on the new relevance search experience, you'll see the previous search experience.<!--note from editor: The link didn't seem necessary anymore.
-Also, it had two hashtags and didn't work.-->
+When your organization has relevance search enabled but your administrator hasn't turned on the new relevance search experience, you'll see the old relevance search experience.

 ### Switch between the previous relevance search experience and categorized search

-If your organization has turned on both search options (relevance search and categorized search), you can switch between the two.
+If your organization has turned on both search options (old relevance search and categorized search), you can switch between the two.

 1. On the navigation bar, select **Search**.

    > [!div class="mx-imgBorder"]
    > ![Search command on the navigation bar](media/commandbar-search-button.png "Search command on the navigation bar")

-2. On the drop-down menu to the left of the search box<!--note from editor: Edit okay?
-The style guide wants more info than just "left" or "right."-->, select **Relevance Search** or **Categorized Search**.
+2. On the drop-down menu to the left of the search box, select **Relevance Search** or **Categorized Search**.

    > [!div class="mx-imgBorder"]
    > ![Switch between relevance search and categorized search](media/switch-global-search.png "Switch between relevance search and categorized search")